taiki-e/semihosting/README.md

 - `semihosting::experimental` module, which provides experimental APIs.
 See [optional features](#optional-features) for more.

-Additionally, this library provides a panic handler for semihosting and `-C panic=unwind` support, via optional features.
+Additionally, this library provides a panic handler for semihosting, `-C panic=unwind` support, backtrace support, via [optional features](#optional-features).

 ## Platform Support